ixofoundation/docs/API-Reference-Overview.md

 - [**IXO Protocol Blockchain RPC API**](RPC-API/RPC-API-Overview.md): Manages on-chain data and transactions via direct RPC communication.
 - [**IXO Protocol Blockchain gRPC Gateway API**](gRPC-Gateway/gRPC-Gateway-Overview.md): Provides a gRPC REST interface for direct blockchain queries.
 - [**IXO Blocksync GraphQL API**](Blocksync-GraphQL-API/Blocksync-GraphQL-API-Overview.md): Provides a GraphQL interface for efficient and flexible querying of indexed blockchain data.
-- [**IXO Matrix REST API**](Matrix-REST-API/Matrix-REST-API-Overview.md): An interface to the private and secure data vaults stored in Matrix.
+- [**IXO Matrix State Bot API**](Matrix-REST-API/Matrix-REST-API-Overview.md): An interface to the private and secure data vaults stored in Matrix.
-- [**IXO Matrix Bots and App Services REST API**](Matrix-Bots-App-Services-REST-API/Matrix-Bots-App-Services-REST-API-Overview.md): Provides services and facilitates interactions for client applications through Matrix bots.
 - [**AI Companion REST API**](AI-Companion-REST-API/AI-Companion-REST-API-Overview.md): Offers artificial intelligence features and services to enhance the user experience.

 Each system contributes a specific part of the overall API, allowing users to leverage their functionalities to build and interact with impactful applications.